Final Weeks: Visit our Witness to Revolution special exhibit before it closes Sunday, Jan. 5. Info & Tickets

 By far the most famous Spanish figure in the American Revolutionary War was Bernardo Vicente de Gálvez, a Spanish military officer and governor of Spanish Louisiana who orchestrated a series of victories against British forces along the Gulf Coast.
 Gálvez is one of only eight honorary U.S. citizens, an honor granted for his service in the Revolution.
 Other Spanish imperial administrators, like Francisco Saavedra de Sangronis, contributed support for the Revolutionary cause, and at sea, naval commanders like Admiral Luis de Córdova damaged British shipping.
 We know less about thousands of other people in the Spanish empire who contributed to the cause.
 Some might surprise you, like soldiers serving in racially integrated Spanish units or Petit Jean, an enslaved man whose story was uncovered by historian Kathleen DuVal, who spied and carried messages for the Spanish around Mobile (in present-day Alabama) and who achieved his freedom in the new United States.

-What was the impact of Spain's involvement?
+What was the impact of Spain's involvement in the American Revolution?

 Along with their military support, Spain supplied the Revolutionaries with desperately needed arms, blankets, shoes, and currency.
 While Spain’s influence on the Revolutionary War was significant, perhaps the most profound impact was the broader American Revolution’s impact on Spain.
 A generation after the end of the Revolutionary War, new revolutions emerged in nearly a dozen Spanish colonies in Central and South America.
 These were led by Libertadores – like Simón Bolívar in Venezuela – who were inspired by new ideas about independence and equality that began during the American Revolution.
 Their declarations and wars of independence led to the creation of new countries, independent of Spain.